Halton Market Analysis

 Let’s get started.

 Let’s review the big picture before we get into the details below.
-In April, sales in Halton rose by about 24% compared to March.
-At the same time, the average sale price rose by about $120,000.
-On the supply side, new listings rose by about 19% compared to March.
-When we put it all together, April looked like a busier and more active market, with more buyers and sellers stepping in and prices moving higher.
+In May, sales in Halton rose by about 18% compared to April.
+At the same time, the average sale price rose by about $5,000.
+On the supply side, new listings rose by about 5% compared to April.
+When we put it all together, May looked like a busier and more active market, with more buyers and sellers stepping in and prices moving higher.

 Here’s the latest charts for each of the three big categories (number of sales, average sale price and number of new listings), going back month by month for the last two years.